Saicasm/log-analyzer/README.md

 This project implements a command-line interface (CLI) program  that analyzes cookie logs in CSV format to identify the most active cookie for a specific date.

-**Key Features**

-- **Dual Mode:** The program can be run as a CLI tool or as a server, depending on the environment variable set.
-- **CSV Parsing:** Handles CSV files containing cookie data and timestamps.
-- **Date Filtering:** Filters entries to identify cookies used on a particular date.
-- **Most Active Cookie:** Determines the cookie that appears most frequently on the specified date.

 **Project Structure**

 The project directory is organized as follows: